Any motor vehicle accident can cause serious injury or fatalities. The risk of serious injury or death is multiplied when a large truck is involved.

 - Fatigued driving, which in commercial cases may include violation of hours of service regulations.

 In a case involving a commercial motor vehicle such as a truck, determining who is responsible and to what degree may be far more complicated than in the typical car accident case.
-Some of the reasons determining liability are more difficult in commercial trucking cases include:
+Some of the reasons determining liability is more difficult in commercial trucking cases include:

 - Because many commercial motor vehicles and drivers are subject to federal regulation, therefore there may be different statutes and regulations in play;